tehomic/blog/draft/2025-03-04-melchizedek-in-leviticus.markdown

 <hr/>
 <br/>

+Thesis ideas :
+1. the suffering servant is a desperately poor man yet Jesus in the gospels in rich man who is well respected by the majority of the people who witnessed his good life.
+2. document all gospel scripture that show Jesus was well respected and admired by the majority. for content see 2025-01-06-melchizedek-support.markdown

+3. explain that the suffering servant is not revealed and remains a secret unless we consider that Jesus became this servant by experiencing a virtual life that God created in the hours that He hung on the cross.
+4. note that David calls himself a poor man in the psalms but his actual life experience was only poor when he was a shepard. when he became king he was promoted from being poor to rich in spirit because he required a rich man identity to handle the role of King. that was Saul's experience as well. when he met Samuel at Ramah he was anointed with the oil then as he turned to go home his heart was changed into a different man, that is, a rich man in spirit able to confidently rule his royal army and house.
+5. show that a severely poor man who is marginalised by sin and rejected and despised and is virtually a leper because that is exactly how a leper is treated by the clean community.
+6. show that every biblical story about leperosy shows that is a spirtually contracted condition.

 <bref>Isaiah 52:13 ESV</bref>
 .<bref>13</bref> Behold, my servant shall act wisely; he shall be high and lifted up, and shall be exalted. <bref>14</bref> As many were astonished at you— his appearance was so marred, beyond human semblance, and his form beyond that of the children of mankind— <bref>15</bref> so shall he sprinkle many nations.
-Kings shall shut their mouths because of him, for that which has not been told them they see, and that which they have not heard they understand.
+Kings shall shut their mouths because of him, for that which has not been told them they see, and that which they have not heard they will understand.

 <bref>Isaiah 53:1 ESV</bref>

 .<bref>1</bref> Who has believed what he has heard from us?
 And to whom has the arm of the LORD been revealed?
 <bref>2</bref> For he grew up before him like a young plant, and like a root out of dry ground; he had no form or majesty that we should look at him, and no beauty that we should desire him. <bref>3</bref> He was despised and rejected by men, a man of sorrows and acquainted with grief; and as one from whom men hide their faces he was despised, and we esteemed him not. <bref>4</bref> Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted. <bref>5</bref> But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed.

 Maybe the experience of Jesus on the cross is really the fullfillment of Isaiah 53:3-4.
 His visage was so marred, beyond human resemblance, and his form beyond that of the children of mankind.
 Who are the wicked people who despised and rejected Jesus the Messiah of God?
 Who are those who esteemed Jesus stricken, laughed at His suffering, and mocked when He was executed because He was aquainted with grief, and committed no sin.
-These wicked ones are like Cain, they want to kill the righteous man simply because the man is innocent and by comparison we are sinners, evil transgressors.
+These wicked ones are like Cain, they want to kill the righteous man simply because he is innocent and by comparison they are sinners, evil transgressors.
 They are you and me and the whole of Mankind.
 Romans 8:5 says "this is the love of God. while we were still sinners He forgave ous sins so that we might be saved".
 Bravo God!
 Thank you Lord!.
 The suffering Messiah is the epitomy a poor man, desperately poor in spirit, who cannot win against the peril of Sin and kingdom of Darkness.
-But this is not the Jesus we know.
-In the gospels, Jesus is majestic and glorious in performing all kinds of amazing and glorious signs and wonders which prove He is the Messiah.
+But this is not the Jesus we know in the gospels.
+There Jesus is majestic and glorious in performing all kinds of amazing and glorious signs and wonders which prove He is the Messiah.
 Only God can do the quality and quantity of miracles that Jesus did.
 A human prophet cannot heal absolutely everyone, even if they have faith.

 So who is this suffering Messiah, who is desperately poor in Spirit, rejected by all and one from whom men hide their faces?
 This is Jesus who suffered during his time on the cross, when the whole episode of bearing the sin of Mankind was experienced virtually.
 That is, on the cross, Jesus walked before God in weakness, in desperate spiritual poverty, but still perfectly righteous in his heart being a true worshipper of the God of Israel.
 You must understand the concept of a virtual life experience, which is pointing to the Kingdom of God, the real power and true Glory of God.